akula-koteswarudu/Daily-Manager-app/README.md

-# daily-manager-app
+# Daily Manager App

-- Daily manager app is mainly designed for those people who are very busy scheduled and usually forget the things they want to buy and quantities of each item they want to buy.
-Our app gives utmost importance to customization of the items and categories and also it allows us to add images related to events inorder to remember firmly
+The Daily Manager App is designed to help busy individuals manage their daily tasks efficiently.
+It allows users to organize shopping lists, groceries, and other essential categories, with features for customization and reminders.
+Users can also add images to enhance memory association for events, making it easier to stay organized.

+## Tech Stack
+- **Frontend:** Android (Java)
+- **Backend:** Firebase (for authentication, data storage, and real-time updates)

-## Main features
+## Key Features

-- registration of new user using either making an account sending an otp to the phone number or by Gmail or even by using facebook login
+- **User Registration:**
+  - Users can register by creating an account with OTP verification via phone number, Gmail, or Facebook login.
+- **User Authentication:**
-- authentication of the already registered users
+  - Secure authentication for existing users through multiple login options.
-- user can any no of categories like grocery, shopping list etc of his/her choice.
+- **Customizable Categories:**
+  - Users can create unlimited custom categories such as grocery lists, shopping lists, etc.
-- And in each category the user can add any no of items
+  - In each category, users can add any number of items with descriptions and images to better remember the details.
-- Each item added could also be added along with an image
-- Data about can be shared ,deleted or updated.
-- Trigger can have track of the todo list,also user can add meetings
+- **Manage Items:**
+  - Add, update, delete, or share items in any category.
+  - Attach images to items for better memory association.
+- **To-do List Management:**
+  - Track tasks and meetings using a to-do list and reminders for important events.
+- **Personal Diary:**
-- user can also maintain a personal diary
+  - Users can maintain a personal diary for daily reflections or important notes.

-## Additional features:
+## Additional Features
+- **Email and SMS Support:**
-- The user can send email and SMS using the send option available
+  - Users can send emails and SMS directly from the app using the available options.
-- If the user forgot password an email verification mechanism is also present
+- **Password Recovery:**
+  - Forgot password?
+An email verification system is in place for easy password recovery.

-## Team members
+## Team Members

-- Akula koteswarudu
+- Akula Koteswarudu
-- S.Sai.Sandeep
+- S. Sai Sandeep
-- Ch.Rajesh
+- Ch.
+Rajesh
 - Nallani Rohan Rao